Salmandabbakuti/IOT-Blockchain/README.md

 wait a moment. this will take a minute or two.

-after deployment of contract in private network, you will see status of each pin in your command line and Emulator on Screen.
+After deployment of contract in private network, you will see status of each pin in your command line and Emulator on Screen.

 5.head into browser and type ```<Your computer ip>/``` and control through UI.